Trentino Booking Booking

 Directions

-he Val di Sole pedestrian and cycle path starts at the bridge in Mostizzolo (0.00 km) near the Trento-Malè railway station.
+The Val di Sole cycle-pedestrian route starts at the Mostizzolo bridge (km 0.00), near the Trento-Malè railway station.

-At the seventh kilometre you come to “le Contre”, with sports and recreational facilities.
-Continuing still on the right-hand bank of the River Noce, you will shortly come to where it converges with the River Rabbies, which flows down from Valle di Rabbies into the Noce, one kilometre below Malè.
-Staying alongside the river, you go past Malè, the main town in the Val di Sole, which stands on a higher piece of ground.
-In this way the cycle path does not go through the town, which is however worth a visit to admire certain characteristic buildings and take a trip to the Museum of val di Sole Civilisation.
-The cycle path continues through the vast grassy plains that lead to the town of Dimaro (15.1 km) at the start of Val Meledrio, and the beginning of the road to Madonna di Campiglio.
+At the seventh kilometre, there is “le Contre”, a locality with sports and recreational facilities.
+Continuing always on the right bank of the Noce river, you shortly reach the confluence with the Rabbies stream, which comes down from the Rabbi Valley and flows into the Noce one kilometre downstream from Malè.
+Staying along the stream, you pass the village of Malè, the capital of the Val di Sole, which stands on a plateau at a higher altitude.
+In this way, the cycle path does not cross the village, which is nevertheless worth a visit to admire some characteristic buildings and to visit the Museum of Solandra Civilization.
+The cycle route continues through the large meadow that leads to the town of Dimaro (km 15.1) located at the entrance to the Val Meledrio, from where the road branches off to Madonna di Campiglio.
+For a long stretch, it follows alongside the Trento-Malé railway.

-At this point you are 985 metres above sea level.
-Once past Fucine you continue in a north-westerly direction where the cycle path enters Valle di Peio, at first almost on the level to Forno di Novale (29.85 km) and then uphill towards Cogolo.
-The valley is narrower here and you have to cross the Noce three times, the second time on the road bridge leading to Comasine, involving a short but steep stretch.
-Continuing upwards you will finally see Cogolo, which you will reach after a short steep downhill ride and a bridge that leads to the main road right at the start of the town (34.11 km).
+From here, it is possible to climb along the Vermigliana stream for a short stretch near the campsite and then cross the bridge leading to Fucine (km 28.2), a crossroads between the Val di Sole and the Val di Peio.
+At this point, the altitude is 985 meters above sea level.
+After passing the village of Fucine, the path heads northwest where the cycle path enters the Val di Peio in a first semi-flat stretch up to Loc.
+Forno di Novale (km 29.85) and then climbs towards Cogolo.
+The valley is narrower and you have to cross the Noce three times, the second time on the road bridge leading to the village of Comasine, facing a short but steep climb.
+Continuing to climb, you finally reach the sight of Cogolo, which you reach after a short and steep descent, crossing a bridge that leads to the main road right at the entrance to the village (km 34.11).

 How to get there

-From Bergamo-Brescia: take the S.S.
-42 Tonale state road.
-From Bologna-Verona and from Brennero: A22 Brennero motorway, come off at Trento Nord if arriving from the south, or at San Michele all'Adige if coming from the North.
-Follow signs for Cles and Val di Non along the SS43 and, after Cles, pick up the SS42 and follow signs for Passo del Tonale and Val di Sole.
+From Bologna-Verona and Brennero: A22 Brennero motorway exit Trento Nord for those coming from the south, San Michele all’Adige exit for those coming from the north.
+Continue towards Cles, Val di Non, along the SS43 and, after passing Cles, take the SS42 direction Passo del Tonale, Val di Sole.